 4.2.1 Guidelines

 (1) The bus number in the load data record must be a bus that exists in the SSWG Case.
 The load identifier is a two-character alphanumeric identifier used to differentiate between loads at a bus.
 All self-serve loads must be identified by “SS”.
 If there are multiple self-serve loads at the same bus, then the self-serve loads will be identified by S1, S2, S3, etc. See Section 4.3.1.1.
 Partial self-serve load should be modeled as a multiple load with “SS” identifying the self-serve portion.
+See Appendix E for additional details.

 (2) The load data record zone number must be in the zone range of the TSP submitting the load, or in the zone range of ERCOT for loads associated with PUNs.
 Zone numbers for loads do not have to be the same as the bus to which the load is connected.